maestro-server/webdocs/docs/installing/server_app.rst

 - Authentication and authorization
 - Validate and create entities (crud ops)
 - Proxy to others services
-- Unique service can be access by world

 ..
 Warning::
-	Only this service can be external access
+	This service can be external access

 ----------